khalid-el-masnaoui/PHP-Notes/INTERNALS.md

 # PHP INTERNALS

-Notes about PHP , PHP internals (code execution flow), what is and how PHP-FPM works and other PHP related concepts.
+In-depth Notes about PHP , PHP internals (code execution flow), what is and how PHP-FPM works and other PHP related concepts.

+# Table Of Contents

 ## How does PHP work with HTTP-Servers?